-- 2. I attach to my application form evidence in writing: - (a) either- - (i) of having been authorised by the Central Bank of Ireland as an authorised investment business firm; or - (ii) of having informed the Central Bank of Ireland and The Investor Compensation Company Limited that I am an insurance intermediary and/or that I have held myself out as an insurance intermediary; - (b) of the fact of the payment by me (or on my behalf) of such contribution to the fund established and maintained pursuant to section 19 of the Investor Compensation Act 1998 as may be required by The Investor Compensation Company Limited under section 21 of that Act;
+- 2. I attach to my application form evidence in writing: - (a) either- - (i) of having been authorised by the Central Bank of Ireland as an authorised investment business firm; or - (ii) of having informed the Central Bank of Ireland and The Investor Compensation Company Limited that I am an insurance intermediary and/or that I have held myself out as an insurance intermediary; - (b) of the fact of the payment by me (or on my behalf) of such contribution to the fund established and maintained pursuant to section 19 of the Investor Compensation Act 1998 (as amended) as may be required by The Investor Compensation Company Limited under section 21 of that Act (as amended); - (c) of having in place, valid and irrevocable for at least the duration of the practice year ending on 31 December 2016, a bond or bank guarantee and a policy of insurance, each acceptable to the Society, by way of providing indemnity against losses that may be suffered by a client in respect of default (whether arising from dishonesty or from breach of contract, negligence or other civil wrong) on my part, or any employee, agent or independent contractor engaged by me, as shall, in the opinion of the Society (taking into account the maximum amount of compensation for default that would be payable to a client secured by reason of the payment made by me referred to in (b) above), be equivalent to the indemnity against losses that would be provided to a client of a solicitor (in respect of whom a qualifying certificate is in force) in the provision of legal services by means of-

-- (c) of having in place, valid and irrevocable for at least the duration of the practice year ending on 31 December 2015, a bond or bank guarantee and a policy of insurance, each acceptable to the Society, by way of providing indemnity against losses that may be suffered by a client in respect of default (whether arising from dishonesty or from breach of contract, negligence or other civil wrong) on my part, or any employee, agent or independent contractor engaged by me, as shall, in the opinion of the Society (taking into account the maximum amount of compensation for default that would be payable to a client secured by reason of the payment made by me referred to in (b) above), be equivalent to the indemnity against losses that would be provided to a client of a solicitor (in respect of whom a qualifying certificate is in force) in the provision of legal services by means of- - (i) the Compensation Fund as provided for in accordance with section 21 (as substituted by section 29 of the Solicitors (Amendment Act 1994) of the Solicitors (Amendment) Act 1960, and - (ii) the minimum level of cover as provided for in accordance with The Solicitors Acts 1954 to 2008 (Professional Indemnity Insurance) Regulations 2011 (S.I.
-No. 409 of 2011), as amended.
+- (i) the Compensation Fund as provided for in accordance with section 21 (as substituted by section 29 of the Solicitors (Amendment Act 1994) of the Solicitors (Amendment) Act 1960, and - (ii) the minimum level of cover as provided for in accordance with The Solicitors Acts 1954 to 2011 (Professional Indemnity Insurance) Regulations 2014 (S.I.
+No. 445 of 2014), as amended by the Solicitors Acts 1954 to 2011 (Professional Indemnity Insurance) (Amendment) Regulations 2015 (S.I.
+No. 403 of 2015).